cardano-foundation/CIPs/CIP-XXX/CIP-XXX.md

 place value in a summation, we should obtain the same answer as indexing whichever byte those bits come from.
 We call this notion _conversion agreement_, due to its relation to [CIP-121][conversion-cip], which allows us to (essentially) view a `BuiltinByteString` as a natural number in base-256.
-Indeed, the case is analogous, with the only difference being that we are concerned with the positioning of base-256 digits, not binary ones.
+While CIP-121 allows two different views of a natural number (specifically, whether the first _byte_ index corresponds to the highest or the lowest place value), our case applies equally in both situations (as described below).
+The only difference in our case is that we are concerned with the positioning of binary digits, not base-256 ones.

 Consider the `BuiltinByteString` whose only byte is $42$, whose representation is as follows: